HP Envy

-The HP Envy (stylized in all uppercase) is a semi-discontinued line of consumer-oriented high-end laptops, desktop computers and printers manufactured and sold by HP Inc. since 2009.
-It originally started as a high-end version of the HP Pavilion line before becoming its own separate line years later.
+The HP Envy (stylized in all uppercase) was a line of consumer-oriented high-end laptops and desktop computers as well as a line of printers manufactured and sold since 2009 by Hewlett-Packard and later by its successor, HP Inc. It originally started as a high-end version of the HP Pavilion line before becoming its own separate line years later.

-The line is slowly being phased out in 2024 in the United States in favor of the "Omni" brand (OmniBook, OmniStudio, OmniDesk) due to a corporate streamlining of products that happened in 2024.
-The Envy printers continued to be produced.
+The Envy line of computers is currently being supplanted by the AI-powered Omni brand (OmniBook, OmniStudio, OmniDesk) due to a corporate streamlining of products that happened in 2024.
+The Envy line of printers continues to be produced.

 History

-HP originally launched the line on October 15, 2009, with two high-performance models, the Envy 13 and the Envy 15.
+HP originally launched the Envy lineup on October 15, 2009, with two high-performance models, the Envy 13 and the Envy 15.
 These models replaced the Voodoo Envy when HP and VoodooPC merged in 2006.
 After that, HP expanded the series with the addition of the Envy 14 and Envy 17 models.
-The Envy's main competition were computers such as Acer's Aspire and Swift, Asus's VivoBook and ZenBook, Dell's Inspiron and XPS, Lenovo's IdeaPad and Yoga, Samsung's Sens, and Toshiba's Satellite.
+The Envy's main competition were computers such as Acer's Aspire and Swift, Asus's VivoBook and ZenBook, Dell's Inspiron and XPS, Lenovo's IdeaPad and Yoga, Samsung's Galaxy Book, and Toshiba's Satellite.

-In 2010, HP released only the Envy 14 and 17 model.
+In 2010, HP released only the Envy 14 and 17 model; the Envy 13 model quietly being discontinued.

-In 2012, HP discontinued their traditional Envy 13, 14, 15, and 17 models by rebranding their Pavilion line of computers as the new Envy lineup.
+In 2012, HP discontinued their traditional Envy 13, 14, 15, and 17 models and rebranded their existing Pavilion line of computers as the new Envy lineup.
 The new Envy line consisted of the (rebranded Pavilion) Envy notebook line and the hybrid HP Envy x2.
 The rebranded Pavilion laptops continued with Beats Audio branded speakers and dedicated Nvidia graphics processors.

+In 2013, there were three Ultrabooks in the Envy lineup – the Envy 4 TouchSmart, Envy 4, and Envy 6.

 In 2014, the naming changed again, and Envy laptops had a 13, 14, 15, and 17 model.
-At the same time, HP also has branded desktops and printers with the Envy label.
+The Envy brand was also expanded to include desktops and printers under the brand name.

-In May 2024, HP announced that the Envy name, along with multiple others like Pavilion and Spectre, would be gradually be retired as part of a streamlining of brands that year, with new consumer computers (except for Omen) being released under the Omni branding, with OmniBook, OmniStudio and OmniDesk brandings.
-This rebranding also marked the return of the OmniBook brand back to HP after originally being discontinued in 2002 as part of the merger with Compaq that same year.
-The new Omni brand would consist of computers utilizing next-generation AI technologies.
-The new rebranding in 2024 only applies to models sold in the United States, as Canada and many other countries still use the Pavilion brand among many others.
+In May 2024, HP announced its plans on restructuring their consumer-oriented brands for their computers, with the Pavilion, Envy and Spectre brands (except for Omen) being succeeded by the OmniBook, OmniStudio and OmniDesk brands as part of the new Omni brand.
+This change also marked the return of HP's formerly defunct OmniBook brand after its initial discontinuation in 2002 following the acquisition of Compaq that year.
+The Omni brand would consist of computers utilizing next-generation AI technologies.
+As of 2025, the Envy laptops are currently being supplanted by the OmniBook 7 and X series as part of the brand streamlining, while the Envy desktops and printers continue to be produced.